-Contact Information

-Additional program information is available from the program chair at (505) 224-3340 or from Advisement and Counseling at (505) 224-4321 (Main Campus) or (505) 224-5646 (Montoya Campus).
+Contact Information Program information is available from the program director at (505) 224-3340 or from Advisement and Counseling at (505) 224-4321 (Main Campus) or (505) 224-5646 (Montoya Campus).
+PRE-ENGINEERING DEGREE Recommended Course Sequence for Full-time Students (Part-time students should see an Advisor or Counselor to customize your educational plan.)
+Degree requirements = 65-66 credits

-PHOTONICS TECHNOLOGY DEGREE OR CERTIFICATE

-Recommended Course Sequence for Full-time Students

-(Part-time students should see an Advisor or Counselor to customize your educational plan.)

-Certificate requirements = 38 credits

-Degree requirements = 75-76 credits

-CHEM 111

-/1121

-or PHYS 102